 How to become an Outage Planning & Scheduling Agent

-Generation units with an installed capacity of 25 MW or more that are connected to the Elia grid, are subject to the CIPU contract.
-Other generation units may also be covered by the contract with a view to enabling coordination by Elia (units which are liable to seriously affect the Elia grid) or offering specific system services (if a contract for coordination is a condition for delivery of the service).
+Technical units with an installed capacity of 25 MW or more that are connected to the Elia grid, are subject to these contracts.
+Other generation units may also be included in these contracts in order to assist with the coordination process carried out by Elia (units which are liable to seriously affect the Elia grid) or offer specific system services (if the signing of a contract for the Outage Planning Agent and/or a contract for the Scheduling Agent is a prerequisite for provision of the service).

-During a transitional period running until the implementation of the iCAROS design, the BRP will continue to act as the Outage Planning and Scheduling Agent.
-Following implementation, new conditions for the appointment of Outage Planning and Scheduling Agents will apply in line with the new design.
+In accordance with the Federal Grid Code (Article 377), during a transitional period running until the implementation of the second phase of iCAROS design, the BRP will, by default, act as the Outage Planning and Scheduling Agent.
+The specific conditions for the appointment of Outage Planning and Scheduling Agents will be defined, respectively, in the future OPA and SA contracts.